Anton Bruckner: The Vienna period

-In 1868, after Sechter had died, Bruckner hesitantly accepted Sechter's post as a teacher of music theory at the Vienna Conservatory, during which time he concentrated most of his energy on writing symphonies.
+In 1868, after Sechter's death, Bruckner hesitantly took over his post as a teacher of music theory at the Vienna Conservatory, during which time he concentrated most of his energy on writing symphonies.
 These symphonies were poorly received, at times considered "wild" and "nonsensical".
-His students at the Conservatory included Richard Robert.
-His student, Friedrich Klose, wrote a book about his impressions of Bruckner as a composer and a teacher.
+His students at the Conservatory included Richard Robert, Hans Rott, Felix Mottl, Heinrich Schenker, Mathilde Kralik, Franz Schalk, Joseph Schalk, and Ferdinand Löwe.
+His student Friedrich Klose wrote a book about his impressions of Bruckner as a composer and a teacher.

-He later accepted a post at the Vienna University in 1875, where he tried to make music theory a part of the curriculum.
+He later accepted a post at the University of Vienna in 1875, where he tried to make music theory a part of the curriculum.
 Overall, he was unhappy in Vienna, which was musically dominated by the critic Eduard Hanslick.
-At the time, there was a feud between advocates of the music of Wagner and Brahms; by aligning himself with Wagner, Bruckner made an unintentional enemy out of Hanslick.
+At the time, there was a feud between advocates of the music of Wagner and Johannes Brahms; by aligning himself with Wagner, Bruckner made an unintentional enemy out of Hanslick.
 He was not without supporters, though.
 Deutsche Zeitung's music critic Theodor Helm, and famous conductors such as Arthur Nikisch and Franz Schalk constantly tried to bring his music to the public, and for this purpose proposed "improvements" for making Bruckner's music more acceptable to the public.
-While Bruckner allowed these changes, he also made sure in his will to bequeath his original scores to the Austrian National Library in Vienna, confident of their musical validity.
+Bruckner bequeathed his original scores to the Austrian National Library in Vienna.

 In addition to his symphonies, Bruckner wrote Masses, motets and other sacred choral works, and a few chamber works, including a string quintet.
 Unlike his romantic symphonies, some of Bruckner's choral works are often conservative and contrapuntal in style; however, the Te Deum, Helgoland, Psalm 150 and at least one Mass demonstrate innovative and radical uses of chromaticism.

-Biographers generally characterize Bruckner as a "simple" provincial man, and many biographers have complained that there is huge discrepancy between Bruckner's life and his work.
+Biographers generally characterise Bruckner as a "simple" provincial man, and many of them have complained that there is huge discrepancy between Bruckner's life and his work.
 For example, Karl Grebe said: "his life doesn't tell anything about his work, and his work doesn't tell anything about his life, that's the uncomfortable fact any biography must start from."
 Anecdotes abound as to Bruckner's dogged pursuit of his chosen craft and his humble acceptance of the fame that eventually came his way.
-Once, after a rehearsal of his Fourth Symphony in 1881, the well-meaning Bruckner tipped the conductor Hans Richter: "When the symphony was over," Richter related, "Bruckner came to me, his face beaming with enthusiasm and joy.
+Once, after a rehearsal of his Fourth Symphony in 1881, the well-meaning Bruckner tipped the Austrian-Hungarian conductor Hans Richter: "When the symphony was over", Richter related, "Bruckner came to me, his face beaming with enthusiasm and joy.
 I felt him press a coin into my hand.
 'Take this' he said, 'and drink a glass of beer to my health.'"
-Richter, of course, accepted the coin, a Maria Theresa thaler, and wore it on his watch-chain ever after.
+Richter accepted the coin, a Maria Theresa thaler, and wore it on his watch-chain ever after.